Defence Housing Authority Islamabad–Rawalpindi: Administration

 Defence is headed by a serving brigadier of the Pakistan Army under the Welfare and Rehabilitation Directorate.

 Locations

 Defence Phase I

 Defence I is located within the Islamabad–Rawalpindi metropolitan area between Potohar Avenue and Bahria Town Phase VII & VIII.
-This subdivision on its southwest abuts Soan River.
-A larger area acquired by the Defense Housing Authority just southwest of Phase I is named Sector F (formerly Phase 1 Extension) and covers a total of 16,750 Kanals (8.47 sq km).
+On its southwest, it borders the Soan River.
+Just beyond Phase I, the larger area known as Sector F (formerly Phase 1 Extension) spans 16,750 Kanals (8.47 sq km), making DHA Phase I one of the city's most sought-after addresses.

 Defence Phase II

 Located near the Kahuta Triangle, with Potohar Avenue on its south end and Islamabad Expressway on its North.
 The project was commenced in February 1994.

 Defence Valley

-Launched on 18 August 2008, it is located adjacent to Defence Phase II.
+Launched on 18 August 2008, DHA Valley is located adjacent to Defence Phase II.